Aerobic Capacity for Law Enforcement: Patrol Endurance

 Why Aerobic Capacity Matters in Law Enforcement

-Aerobic capacity is one of the most important physical qualities for law enforcement officers.
-It affects how long you can sustain effort, how quickly you recover between high-intensity tasks, and how well you perform under stress during real-world situations.
+Aerobic capacity is one of the most decisive physical qualities for law enforcement officers, and it is the single most overlooked one on duty.
+It governs how long you sustain effort across a shift, how fast you recover between high-intensity tasks like a foot pursuit, and how clearly you perform under stress when calls stack back-to-back.

 Law enforcement is not just about strength or speed.
 It’s about how your body handles repeated bouts of physical activity, how well you recover between demands, and how efficiently your systems work as they fatigue.
 Officers who want a program built around these specific demands can explore our CF ONE law enforcement fitness programs.